Comparisons12 min read

 Pros Cons

-Fast, intuitive setup Customization ceiling hits quickly
+Fast, intuitive setup Customization ceiling hits quick

 Clean, modern interface Gets expensive at Pro/Enterprise